History of Honduras (1982–present): Accord in Nicaragua

 The December 5 deadline also proved overly optimistic.
 As the date approached, the Central American leaders again scheduled a summit.
 The first site selected was Managua.
 That venue changed to San José, Costa Rica, however, after the discovery of arms in the wreckage of a Nicaraguan aircraft that had crashed in El Salvador.
 The Salvadoran government subsequently suspended relations with Nicaragua, and an aura of conflict overhung the summit.
 At one point Azcona stormed out of a session, after Nicaraguan president Daniel Ortega refused to drop Nicaragua's International Court of Justice suit against Honduras over the Contras' use of Honduran territory.
 The Nicaraguan government had previously agreed to drop the suit if the December 5 demobilization deadline were met.
 As the summit broke up without agreement, the Central American situation once again appeared dangerously fluid.

 The unpredictability of events demonstrated itself once again in the Nicaraguan elections of February 1990.
 Contrary to most prognostications and opinion polls, opposition candidate Violeta Barrios de Chamorro handily defeated Ortega and the FSLN.
-Having been forced to hold free elections, the FSLN discovered that many Nicaraguans deeply resented the authoritarian rule of their revolutionary government.
+Having been forced to hold free elections, the FSLN discovered that a number of Nicaraguans deeply resented the authoritarian rule of their revolutionary government.
 The Contra insurgency (which had plagued both Nicaragua and Honduras for years) slowly drew to a close.

 Although Honduran president Azcona had begun the process eventually culminating in the resolution of the Nicaraguan conflict, another president would occupy the presidential palace as the Contras left their camps in Honduras and headed south.
 The elections of November 26, 1989 were free of the makeshift electoral procedures that had rendered the 1985 balloting questionable.
 The PLH and PNH nominated one (rather than several) candidate each.
 Carlos Roberto Flores, a Rodista and protégé of ex-president Suazo Córdova, won the PLH nomination and the right to oppose Rafael Leonardo Callejas Romero, who had also carried the banner of the PNH when he lost in 1985.
 Callejas's convincing victory, by 50.2 to 44.5%, reflected public discontent with the PLH government's failure to translate increased foreign aid into improvements in the domestic economy.
 Callejas became the first opposition candidate to win an election in Honduras since 1932.